xiaqingxu1/test-readme/README.md

 ## Symbols

 ### Greek Letters

-To include Greek letters, use their LaTeX commands.

 Example: $\alpha, \beta, \gamma, \Delta$

 ### Operators

-Mathematical operators are also available.

 Summation example: $\sum_{n=1}^{\infty} \frac{1}{n^2} = \frac{\pi^2}{6}$

 ## Matrices

-You can display matrices using the `matrix` environment.

-Example:

 $$
 \begin{matrix}
 a & b \\